wmaucla/mlops-kubernetes/README.md

 2. restart mlserver statefulset deployment for changes to apply
 3. Go onto the rclone container and update the config to allow for this new way of syncing:

-This following script now points seldon's rclone to pull from our fake minio bucket
+Update seldon's rclone to pull from our fake minio bucket:
 ```bash
 echo "[minio]
 type = s3